irkingmaker/multimodal-flood-classification/README.md

 The codes have been executed using Google COLAB.
 (Codes for additional packages to be installed are in begining of each jupyter notebooks).

-The "path" variable in each file should be initialized with training dataset path. the "testing_path" variable in each file should be initialized with testing dataset path.
+The "path" variable in each file should be initialized with training dataset path.

+The "testing_path" variable in each file should be initialized with testing dataset path.

 ## References